billchen0509/Michael_Nielsen_NNDL/README.md

-Michael Nielson's Neural Network and Deep Learning re-producing code and book exercises.
+Re-producing Michael Nielson's Neural Network and Deep Learning code and book exercises.

 For self-learning purpose ONLY.